Monarchy: History and Evolution to the Present

 There are currently 27 countries that maintain forms of monarchy around the world.
 Here are some examples:

-- Europe: United Kingdom, Spain, Sweden, Netherlands, Norway.
+• Europe: United Kingdom, Spain, Sweden, Netherlands, Norway.

-- Asia and the Middle East: Japan, Saudi Arabia, Jordan, Malaysia.
+• Asia and the Middle East: Japan, Saudi Arabia, Jordan, Malaysia.

-- Africa: Lesotho, Morocco, Eswatini.
+• Africa: Lesotho, Morocco, Eswatini.

-- Oceania: Tonga, Samoa.
+• Oceania: Tonga, Samoa.

-Monarchy has been and continues to be a fundamental axis in the history of humanity, providing a balance that has allowed many nations to maintain stability and continuity over the centuries.
-Although for many people the concept of monarchy may seem like a relic of times past, in many countries it continues to play a key role both from a symbolic and political point of view.
+Although their number has been reduced, The role of monarchies as a symbol of national unity and diplomacy remains in forceEspecially in parliamentary monarchies, where the figure of the king or queen has a clearly representative function.
+Monarchy has been and continues to be a fundamental axis in the history of humankind, providing a balance that has allowed many nations to maintain stability and continuity throughout the centuries.
+Although for many people the concept of monarchy may seem like a relic of the past, in many countries it continues to play a key role from both a symbolic and political point of view.